59de44955ebd/OpenTopoGermany/README.md

 # OpenTopoGermany

-The actual purpose of this repository is not the code of the little demo app for Windows and macOS written in Python, but to provide the [disk images](https://github.com/59de44955ebd/OpenTopoGermany/releases/tag/disk_images) listed below for download.
+The actual purpose of this repository is not the code of the little cross-platform demo app written in Python, but to provide the [disk images](https://github.com/59de44955ebd/OpenTopoGermany/releases/tag/disk_images) listed below for download.
 The disk images contain raster tiles (.png) of [OpenTopoMap](https://opentopomap.org/) and [Lonvia](https://github.com/waymarkedtrails) cycling/hiking trail overlays for entire Germany up to zoom level 14 resp.
 13. Those tiles are meant for usage in **webview-based but offline applications**, like e.g. a hiking (planning) app that also works when a user can't rely on a stable internet connection.

 All disk images are raw ".img" (dd) images with a FAT32 filesystem and an additional VHD footer which also makes them valid .vhd files.
 Therefore they can be mounted easily both in Windows 10/11 and macOS simply by double-clicking them in Explorer resp.
 Finder (or by selecting "Mount..." from the context menu).
+Mounting via double-click also works in Desktop Linux if your have `gnome-disk-image-mounter` installed (Debian: `sudo apt install gnome-disk-utility`).

-To make the images macOS/Finder-compatible just remove the trailing ".vhd" from their filenames so that they have the extension ".img" instead.
-Finder/hdiutil doesn't mind the additional VHD footer and just ignores it.
+To make the disk images macOS- and Linux-compatible just remove the trailing ".vhd" from their filenames so that they have the extension ".img" instead.
+Neither Finder/hdiutil nor disk-image-mounter mind the additional VHD footer, they just ignore it.

 Map/tile providers generally don't like users to mass download tiles from their servers, but sometimes you have no other choice if the provider doesn't offer a complete dump e.g. as .zip file.
 So that's the purpose of this repository, to reduce the load of those providers.
 In addition, given the overhead of HTTP requests, downloading a single large disk image file is surely much more efficient than downloading hundreds of thousands individual .png files, so this propably also saves energy/climate.